Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Theoretical Properties of HiBSA

-where $F(\cdot):\mathbb{R}^{NK}\to \mathbb{R}^M$ is a vector function. {Further assume that \eqref{eq:y:approx} holds for $U_y(\cdot)$} $\blacksquare$
+where $F(\cdot):\mathbb{R}^{NK}\to \mathbb{R}^M$ is a vector function.
+Further assume that \eqref{eq:U:concave} holds for $U_y(\cdot)$ $\blacksquare$

 Note that \eqref{eq:problem:linear} contains the robust learning problem \eqref{eq:robust}, the min utility maximization problem \eqref{eq:max-min-fair}, and Example 1 as special cases.
-It is worth noting that, due to the use \eqref{eq:y:approx}, we are able to perform a simple gradient step (or gradient projection step when $\mathcal{Y}$ is not the full spaces, or proximal gradient step when $g(y)$ is present) to update $y$, while in the algorithm proposed in the previous section, each iteration has to solve an optimization problem involving $y$.
+It is worth noting that, due to the use of the strongly concave approximation function $U_y(u; x,y) $ as defined in \eqref{eq:U:concave}, we are able to perform a simple gradient step to update $y$, while in the algorithm proposed in the previous section, each iteration has to solve an optimization problem involving $y$.

 {It is worth mentioning that, in this case the analysis steps are similar to those in Sec. \ref{conc_case}.
 In particular, we can show that the potential function \eqref{eq:potential:3} has the same behavior as in Lemma \ref{potential3}.
 Therefore, we state our convergence result in the following corollary.}